Last update: 17 August 2021

-Kindly monitor the central University website on Corona: www.uni-mannheim.de/
+Kindly monitor the University website on Corona for students.

 The vaccination center in Mannheim is on the “Maimarktgelände”.
 Tram line 6 and bus lines 50 and 45 will get you there.
 The bus/

 A fully vaccinated person is a person who has been fully vaccinated with a vaccination approved by the Paul-Ehrlich-Institut at least 14 days ago.
-This means that they need to have received the complete number of vaccine doses required for the vaccine by the Paul-Ehrlich-Institut.
-In order to be excempted e.g. from contact restrictions, you will need to be able to proof your vaccination in German, French, Italian, Spanish, or English either on your international vaccination card or with the vaccination certificate you received after being vaccinated.
+This means that they need to have received the complete number of vaccine doses required for the respective vaccine.
+In order to be exempted e.g. from providing a negative Covid-19 test result in many cases, you will need to be able to prove your vaccination in German, French, Italian, Spanish, or English either on your international vaccination card or with the vaccination certificate you received after being vaccinated.

-Persons thathave recovered from a coronavirus infection need to proof their infection and recovery by means of a molecular biological test (polymerase chain reaction – PCR test) taken within six months up to 28 days prior to the current day and are symptom free.
+Persons that have recovered from a coronavirus infection need to prove their infection and recovery by means of a molecular biological test (polymerase chain reaction – PCR test) taken within six months up to 28 days prior to the current day and need to be symptom free.

 For more detailed information